joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-artificial-intelligence.md

 - GPT-3
 - DALL-E

-Before deep learning a list of the most important AI accomplishments might look something like this:
+Before deep learning a list of notable AI accomplishments might look something like this:

 - DeepBlue
 - Watson (the Jeopardy playing system)
-- uh...

-It's hard to come up with much of a list because most of what came before deep learning was closer to the core of computer science.
+It's a short list because most of what came before deep learning was closer to the core of computer science.
 It was about algorithms for efficiently searching data structures, logic-based representations of knowledge, etc...
 It involved coming up with lots of tricks and heuristics, and its methods were less powerful and general.
 A history of the early days in AI reveals many systems like SHRDLU (1972).
 SHRDLU was a reasoning engine in a virtual "blocks world" environment.
 It was implemented in Lisp and had separate hardcoded modules for parsing language and logical inference [1].
 Given a representation of a "blocks world" it could respond to things such as: "Find a block which is taller than the one you are holding and put it in the box".
 It was very impressive at the time, but it wasn't generally understood until later that such systems scaled very poorly to larger problem instances.

 In their textbook, Norvig and Russell list the following accomplishments as state-of-the-art (2010):